GPSILVER47/VRChatAdvancedPack2019.4.29f1/README.md

     Materials
     Objects

     Top Menu (Which is the Expressions Button in VRChat.
-Where you can more Sub Menus, like Emotes, Objects etc or just Toggles)
+Where you can add more Sub Menus, like Emotes, Objects etc or just Toggles)
     Two Sub-Menus (Default Emotes & Objects) already added to the Top Menu.
     Parameter
     3 Expression Menus (Default_Emotes, Objects, SFX)